-The deadline to apply for TPS is only 180 days from March 9th (i.e. early September), and it’s important that you register as soon as possible.
+The deadline to apply for TPS is from March 9th, 2021 through September 9th, 2022, and it’s important that you register as soon as possible.

 At the barest of minimums, you should speak with an attorney about your case to see if you or your family members qualify for TPS under this new rule.

 - “Secretary Mayorkas Designates Venezuela for Temporary Protected Status for 18 Months,” U.S. Department of Homeland Security — The official release on the DHS website that summarizes the TPS designation.

 - “Temporary Protected Status,” U.S. Citizenship and Immigration Services — The official information page for TPS, published by USCIS.